Psychedelics for Biohacking and Performance

 • Lower levels of distractibility

-However, a questionnaire-based study published in 2019 associated microdosing with impaired focus, although participants reported twice as many positive experiences as negative ones.
-In the same year, a double-blind RCT in which participants received six doses of either a placebo, 5, 10, or 20 micrograms of LSD found negligible effects on cognitive performance, though findings may have been skewed by the fact that participants were confined to bed on microdosing days.
+However, In 2019, a study based on questionnaires linked microdosing to reduced focus.
+In the same year, a double-blind RCT that administered six doses of either a placebo, 5, 10, or 20 micrograms of LSD showed little effect on cognitive performance.
+However, the study's results may have been affected by the fact that participants were confined to bed on the days they received microdoses.

-Qualitative and quantitative studies suggest that microdosing may have the potential to:
+Some studies suggest that microdosing may have the potential to improve mood and well-being.
+In particular, microdosing may have the potential to:

-For instance, a study published in 2021 in which thousands of participants described their microdosing experience via a mobile application, showed that adults who microdose psychedelics self-report lower levels of depression.
-Though these results appear quite promising upon first sight, reported effects were quite small, and the lack of a control group may have influenced the outcomes of this research.
+For example, a study published in 2021 in which thousands of participants described their microdosing experience via a mobile application, showed that adults who microdose psychedelics self-report lower levels of depression.
+Though these results appear quite promising, reported effects were quite small, and the lack of a control group may have influenced the outcomes of this research.

-Since the publication of Bornemann’s comprehensive review, 3 placebo-controlled RCTs exploring the therapeutic efficacy of microdosing have been published, also garnering mixed results.
+Since the publication of Bornemann’s review, some placebo-controlled trials exploring the effect of microdosing on mental health have been published.
+These studies also reported mixed results.

-In summary, it remains unclear what effect psychedelic microdoses may have on anxiety and depression.
-A better understanding of the potential anxiolytic and antidepressant effects of microdosing will undoubtedly be enhanced by future, better-designed research.
+In summary, it remains unclear what effect psychedelic microdoses may have on mood.
+A better understanding of the effects of microdosing on mood will undoubtedly be enhanced by future, better-designed research.

 Possible Long-term Health Effects of Microdosing